Hugorc10/Hugorc10/README.md

 - 🔭  I studied HTML, CSS, SCSS, JavaScript, TypeScript, Java, Haskell and AWS.
 - 👨🏽‍💻  I've experience with intellij IDEA, Visual Studio Code, Android Studio and Xcode IDEs.
 - 💻  I've experience with Linux, MacOs and Windows operational systems.
-- 🌱  I'm currently learning AWS Serverless.
+- 🌱  I'm currently learning Python.
 - 👯  I'm looking to collaborate on open projects.
 - 🤔  I'm looking for help with how to work better with objects.
 - 💬  Ask me about anything, I like to help.